wiseman-timelord/AutoClix/README.md

 ## Description

-AutoClix is a Powershell-based auto-clicker script designed to perform automated mouse clicks, either 1 per second or at random intervals within specified timer ranges in minutes.
+AutoClix is a Powershell-based auto-clicker script designed to perform automated mouse clicks, either 1 per second or at random intervals in seconds within specified timer ranges in minutes.
 It's built with user-friendliness in mind, offering clickable batch files for running the ".ps1" script.
 The program features sound notifications, progress bars, configuration persistence, centrally aligned cursor-controlled menus, and more.

 ## Features